Gositi/discord-fs/README.md

 See the GNU General Public License for more details.

 I am not responsible for any harm caused to you by using this program, including but not limited to deletion of uploaded files or termination of your Discord user account.
+Additionally, I am not affiliated with Discord and this program is not endorsed by Discord in any way.
 My interpretation of Discord ToS is that this program is compliant, but I am not a lawyer and this does not constitute legal advice.
 Also note that Discord ToS are subject to change.